odoo/documentation/legal/terms/enterprise.rst

     Email:
     Phone:

-    Technical contact information (can be an Odoo partner):
+    Technical contact information (can be an Twenty20 partner):
     -------------------------------------------------------
     Company name:
     Contact name: